eastgenomics/athena/athena/data/genomes/readme.md

-Files defining chromosome ranges for genomes, required by bedtools
+Files defining chromosome ranges for genomes, required by bedtools intersect to use `-sorted` argument